-MIPI SyS-T is a common data format for transmitting software trace and debug information between a test system and a device, such as a system-on-chip (SoC) or platform.
-MIPI Alliance offers the specification to developers as part of the Open Source Initiative.
-An accompanying implementation library is available to the GitHub community.
+MIPI System Software Trace (MIPI SyS-TSM) is a common data format for transmitting software trace and debug information between a test system and a device, such as a system-on-chip (SoC) or platform.
+The specification is publicly available to developers, and an accompanying example implementation is available via GitHub.

 MIPI SyS-T addresses a very real need in the debug and test industry for a universal data format that can be used to exchange debug information across software, firmware or hardware implementations.
 It provides a convenient, vendor- and OS-agnostic approach to alleviate fragmentation caused by solutions associated with specific vendors or operating systems.
 It complements the MIPI Alliance debug and test portfolio because it can be used with any MIPI Alliance debugging tool or transport protocol.